 Add the cooked rutabaga and potatoes to an oven dish with a few tablespoons of the cooking water, drizzle extra virgin olive oil, sprinkle with salt and pepper, and loosely mash (you want some of it mashed but also some chunks in between).

 Beat the eggs with nutmeg and lemon zest and pour on top of the mash.
 Add the crumble mix on top, and stir, so it gets combined with the rest of the ingredients.

 Sprinkle some grated Parmigiano Reggiano on top and bake at 375F for about 25 minutes.
 Serve with fresh parsley and hot sauce, and drizzle a lot of extra virgin olive oil on top.
 You can have it as a side dish or main.
 For extra nutritional value serve with a green salad next to it.

 I eat some fresh and the rest freeze in individual portions for later use.
 You can warm it in the oven.

 Other ways to cook with rutabaga

 You can add it to soups, stews, or roasted vegetable medley.
-You can use it any way you would use a potato.
-It has a slightly spicy, peppery taste, though that’s why I like to balance it out with other veggies.
+Mashed rutabagas can replace mashed potatoes.
+Rutabaga tastes slightly spicy and peppery, so I like to balance it with other veggies.

-Comment below if you have a favorite way you cook rutabaga or you tried any of these recipes.
+Comment below if you have a favorite way you cook it or if you tried any of these rutabaga recipes.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.